Day Tripper: Live performances

 The Beatles included "Day Tripper" in the set list for their December 1965 UK tour.
 They continued to perform it live throughout 1966.
 When they played it at Cleveland's Municipal Stadium on 14 August, the song triggered a crowd invasion that some commentators likened to the race riots that had recently taken place in the east of Cleveland.
 Over 2,000 fans broke through the security barriers separating the audience from the open area housing the elevated stage, causing the Beatles to stop the performance and shelter backstage for half an hour until order was restored.
 The song prompted a similar response when the group returned to Shea Stadium on 23 August.

-During the band's final press conference as a performing act, held at the Capitol Tower in Los Angeles on 28 August, a reporter asked what they thought of Time magazine's recent dismissal of pop music, particularly the writers' contention that "Day Tripper" was about a prostitute and "Norwegian Wood" was a song about a lesbian.
+During the band's final press conference as a performing act, held at the Capitol Records Building in Los Angeles on 28 August, a reporter asked them what they thought of Time magazine's recent dismissal of pop music, particularly the writers' contention that "Day Tripper" was about a prostitute and "Norwegian Wood" was about a lesbian.
 McCartney joked that "We were just trying to write songs about prostitutes and lesbians, that's all."
 (Note: As the reporters broke into laughter, Lennon interjected: "Quipped Ringo.")
-When introducing the song at San Francisco's Candlestick Park the following night, during the Beatles' final commercial concert, Lennon described it as being "about the very naughty lady called Day Tripper".
+When introducing the song at San Francisco's Candlestick Park the following night, during the band's final commercial concert, Lennon described it as being "about the very naughty lady called Day Tripper".

 McCartney included the song in his tour set list from 2009 to 2012.
 A live version appears on his 2009 live album Good Evening New York City.